-Divorce Laws AdulteryDivorce Papers > Divorce Adultery > Divorce Laws Adultery Adultery is defined as consensual sexual relation between 2 individuals when one or both of them are married to a third person.
-The laws that relate divorce and adultery vary from one state to another.
+Divorce Laws AdulteryDivorce Papers > Divorce Adultery > Divorce Laws Adultery Adultery is defined as consensual sexual relation between two individuals when one or both of them are married to a third person.
+The legal issues surrounding divorce laws adultery are different depending on the state with jurisdiction over the divorce case.
 In several states, adultery is a ground for divorce.
 Adultery might result in irreconcilable breakdown of the marriage.
 In no-fault states, such a breakdown is regarded as a ground of divorce.
-Divorce Laws Adultery in At-Fault states In these states, adultery is looked upon as a grave crime.
-Some of the at-fault states are North Carolina, New York and Maryland.
-Some states have created laws that demand some evidence of adultery.
-The divorce laws related to adultery are generally devised in the following manner.
+In some states, it is necessary in fault based divorces to provide the evidence of the adultery, while in some no-fault based divorces, such evidence may not be required.
+While in some states, both fault and no-fault adultery laws are prevalent.
+Divorce Laws for Adultery where Adultery is recognized as Fault: In some states, adultery is looked upon as a grave crime.
+North Carolina, New York and Maryland are some of these states.
+Some states have created laws that demand an evidence for adultery.
+The divorce laws related to adultery state the following points:

-Divorce Laws Adultery in No Fault states In these states, any evidence of adultery is not essential for procuring a divorce.
-Some of the no fault states are California, Montana, Kentucky, Kansas, Iowa and Florida.
-The couple seeking divorce due to adultery can simply state that there are irreconcilable differences between them and this is adequate to get a divorce.
+Divorce Laws for Adultery where Adultery is recognized as no-fault: In states where adultery is considered as no fault, any proof or evidence of adultery is not essential for procuring a divorce.
+However, certain legal requirements must be met in these states.
+There are seventeen such no-fault states like California, Montana, Kentucky, Kansas, Iowa and Florida amongst others.
+The couple seeking divorce owing to adultery, can simply state that there are irreconcilable differences between them.
+This is regarded as an adequate reason to get a divorce.
 In this way, the adultery divorce laws are extremely liberal in these states.
-Consequently, the divorce rate is more.
-Military Divorce Laws regarding Adultery The Uniform Code of Military Justice (UCMJ) comprises of Article 134.
-The provisions in this article are the basis of prosecution for adultery in the military.
-It is mandatory that the following 3 points must be proved regarding the military member accused of adultery.
+Consequently, the rate of divorce is on a rise because of such leniency.
+Also, there are few states that consider adultery as a fault ground for divorce.
+Moreover, there are some states that require a waiting period for filing a no-fault divorce such as Alabama, Alaska, etc. However, in case an individual wants to avoid the waiting period, he or she may seek a fault divorce in states like Utah and Idaho.
+Military Divorce Laws for Adultery The Uniform Code of Military Justice (UCMJ) comprises of Article 134.
+The provisions in this article form the basis of prosecution for adultery in the military.
+It is mandatory that the three points must be proved for a military member to be accused of adultery.
+These points are:

 Evidence of adultery